expressjs/method-override/README.md

 #### getter

 This is the method of getting the override value from the request.
-If a function is provided, the `req` is passed as the first argument and the method is expected to be returned.
+If a function is provided, the `req` is passed as the first argument, the `res as the second argument and the method is expected to be returned.
 If a string is provided, the string is used to look up the method with the following rules:

 - If the string starts with `X-`, then it is treated as the name of a header and that header is used for the method override.
 If the request contains the same header multiple times, the